Serhiy Klyuyev: Activ Solar

 In Ukraine, Klyuyevs owned the “Ukrpodshipnik” group of companies, “Semiconductor Plant” and the Activ Solar company, which is registered in Austria.
-The latter built solar power plants in the Crimea, Odessa and Nikolaev regions.
+The latter built solar power plants in the Crimea, Odesa and Mykolaiv regions.

-The Ukrainian public organization “Center for Combating Corruption” described the scheme of Klyuevs’ “solar” business: their companies received land for free when the brothers were in power, and received loans from Ukrainian state-owned banks.

-Electricity was sold to the state at a special “green tariff” for renewable energy sources, which is five times higher than the wholesale price.
-The Verkhovna Rada adopted this tariff in 2009, when both brothers were members of the parliament.
+The Verkhovna Rada adopted the "green tariff" for renewable energy source in 2009 during the premiership of Yulia Tymoshenko.

-At the time of the annexation of Crimea and “Activ Solar”, Klyuyev brothers were managing four solar power plant complexes in Crimea and constructing two more.
+Klyuyev brothers were managing four solar power plant complexes in Crimea and constructing two more.

 Criminal prosecution

 In February 2014, the Office of the State Prosecutor in Vienna opened a criminal proceeding against the Klyuyevs and their associates for unlawful obstruction of peaceful protests, abuse of power and misappropriation of property.

 Thus, on 11 December 2014 the High Court of Vienna found that the initial suspicion was unsubstantiated.

 On 28 January 2016, the General Court of the EU annulled the financial sanctions imposed upon Ukrainian Member of Parliament Serhiy Klyuyev by the Council of the EU.

 In 2017, Deutsche Welle wrote that Klyuevs’ companies did not return almost ₴28 billion or $1 billion to Ukrainian state banks.
 The Ukrainian government had to cover the losses of the banks from the state budget.
 Journalists calculated that each Ukrainian taxpayer paid ₴2,000 (about $75) for the debts of the Klyuyev brothers.

+On June, 30, 2023 the Arbitration Court of the Republic of Crimea (case № А83-10669/2017) found that “no convincing and sufficient evidence was provided in the case with respect to Andriy and Serhiy Klyuyev” and there was no ground for bringing to subsidiary responsibility of Klyuyev brothers.
+According to the documents submitted, SLAV AG and its beneficiaries didn’t retain corporate control over the debtor after 2012.
+The arguments regarding the actual connection of such individuals and legal entities with Klyuyev brothers and indirectly, through them, with the debtor, are not supported by reliable evidence.

 On 21 February 2018, the European Court of Justice ruled on the illegality of the last wave of sanctions imposed by the EU Council in 2017 on Serhiy Klyuyev.
 In its decision, the court noted that the European Council, introducing sanctions, should have checked grounds for accusations against those named and if there were grounds for "doubting the authenticity of evidence," which Ukraine provided the EU.

 On 5 March 2018, the Council of the European Union lifts sanctions from MP Serhiy Klyuyev.
 According to Council Decision (CFSP)2018/333 of 5 March 2018 all 28th European Union member Countries remove the sanctions from MP Sergiy Klyuyev as well.

 On 16 March 2018, HM Treasury of the UK and the Government of Liechtenstein also excluded Sergiy Klyuyev from their asset freeze lists.

 On 26 March 2018, Montenegro, Albania, Norway, Ukraine and the Republic of Moldova, aligned themselves with this decision and lifted the sanctions on Klyuyev.